xamarin/xamarin-forms-samples/XAML/LoadRuntimeXAML/README.md

 ---
 name: Xamarin.Forms - Load XAML at Runtime
-description: This sample demonstrates using the LoadFromXaml extension method to load, parse, and display XAML at runtime.
+description: "This sample demonstrates using the LoadFromXaml extension method to load, parse, and display XAML at runtime #ui"
 page_type: sample
 languages:
 - csharp